doombubbles/bg3-mods/README.md

 **Disintegrate** - Changed VFX slightly to include some more red

-**Guantlets of Hill Giant Strength** - Renamed to Gauntlets of Frost Strength
+**Guantlets of Hill Giant Strength** - Renamed to Gauntlets of Frost Giantt Strength

 **Haste Helm** - Renamed to Momentum Helm